Why regulating guns like cars in America would keep more kids alive

 American gun-owners, uniquely, view firearms as a means of keeping themselves safe from dangers both physical and psychological.
 We root this belief in the experience of White Southerners during Reconstruction—a moment when a massive upsurge in the availability of firearms co-occurred with a worldview threat from the emancipation and the political empowerment of Black Southerners.
 We show that the belief-complex formed in this historical moment shapes contemporary gun culture: The prevalence of slavery in a Southern county (measured in 1860) predicts the frequency of firearms in the present day.
 This relationship holds above and beyond a number of potential covariates, including contemporary crime rates, police spending, degree of racial segregation and inequality, socioeconomic conditions, and voting patterns in the 2016 Presidential election; and is partially mediated by the frequency of people in the county reporting that they generally do not feel safe.
 This Southern origin of gun culture may help to explain why we find that worries about safety do not predict county-level gun ownership outside of historically slave-owning counties, and why we find that social connection to historically slaveholding counties predicts county-level gun ownership, even outside of the South.

-Given how deeply held these attitudes remain, what I hope elected leaders across our union will consider in 2025 is to approach reducing gun violence using a public health approach, as Nick Kristof suggested in 2022.
+Given how deeply held these attitudes remain, elected leaders across our union should consider reducing gun violence using a public health approach, as Nick Kristof suggested in 2022.

 Just as requiring driver's licenses reduced preventable deaths, gun licensing laws will reduce preventable gun violence.